jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

        not implement the `Copy` trait
 ```

 Rust’s ownership rules have saved us again!
-We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing `v` for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
+We got an error from the code in the code about passing a vector between threads because Rust was being conservative and only borrowing `v` for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
 By telling Rust to move ownership of `v` to the spawned thread, we’re guaranteeing Rust that the main thread won’t use `v` anymore.
-If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use `v` in the main thread.
+If we change the example about using a closure in the same way, we’re then violating the ownership rules when we try to use `v` in the main thread.
 The `move` keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.

 With a basic understanding of threads and the thread API, let’s look at what we can _do_ with threads.